snarkify/scroll-proving-agent/README.md

 ### Create an API Key
 You’ll need an API key to authenticate.
 Follow the steps [here](https://docs.snarkify.io/gpu-prover-network/deploy-a-elastic-proving-service#create-an-api-key) to obtain one.

-### Set Up Scroll SDK Service
+### Set Up Scroll Proving Service
-Set up a Scroll SDK service and obtain its service ID.
+Set up a Scroll Proving service and obtain its service ID.
 If you need assistance, contact us on [Telegram](https://t.me/+WRhRjNL6zixjNWUx).

-### Deploy the Proving SDK
+### Deploy the Snarkify Scroll Proving Binary
 After obtaining your service ID, deploy the prover using Helm.
 (Note: Deployment details will be updated once the Helm chart is published.)

 ### Configuration
-Configure the SDK using the template below, replacing placeholders as needed:
+Configure the binary using the template below, replacing placeholders as needed:
 ```json
 {
     "prover_name_prefix": "snarkify_",